freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 542.1

+It printed `true` since your argument was less than `5`.
 Run the script again and use `5` as a first argument.

 #### HINTS